 The pros and cons of paper receipts

 A survey done by GreenAmerica found that 42% of people prefer paper receipts, while only 17% prefer digital receipts.
-This statistic is expected as it is common to receive paper receipts and most people feel familiar with them.

 Since most people still prefer paper receipts, many businesses are reluctant to use paperless receipt options in their transactions since people feel more secure and comfortable with paper receipts.

 However, managing paper receipts can be a handful.
 First, you need to make sure that each paper receipt is not damaged or lost.
-Additionally, they need to be stored in a cool place since they are made from thermal paper.

 Thermal paper will change color when exposed to heat, Wikimedia Commons